nick-wfd/WebDevChallenge2020/README.md

 ***

 ## Challenge 3 - Wordpress Theme Development
-* The "WP-Theme" Folder has a PSD file.
+* The "WP-Theme" Folder has 2 PSD files. (select any one to create a wordpress theme based on the psd)
-* You need to create a responsive wordpress theme based on the PSD (ignore the layer that says "Thanks for downloading...").
+* You need to create a responsive wordpress theme based on the PSD.
 * You must use SASS or LESS, choose!
 * Bootstrap is mandatory
 * You can use pure JS or Jquery or any other you prefer